Sean Rodrigues ‘12 reflects on opportunities at the University

 At the Georgia Institute of Technology, Rodrigues was awarded funding from SPIE, one of the two international optics societies, to host a “Day of Light” workshop to acquaint students with the prevalence of optical technologies in their daily lives—and illustrate the career paths they could take to become optical engineers and scientists.
 Most of the kindergarten through 12th grade participants were from underrepresented groups.

-Today, Sean sits on the Industrial board of advisors for the chemical engineering department at the University of Rochester.
+Today, Sean sits on the Industrial Board of Advisors for the Department of Chemical Engineering at the University of Rochester.
 He hopes to create a strong partnership with the department.

-In his own way, Rodrigues is paying forward the advice of Valentino and other mentors, who saw in him possibilities he would never have imagined—and urged him to “give it a shot.
+In his own way, Rodrigues is paying forward the advice of Valentino and other mentors, who saw in him possibilities he would never have imagined.
+And who urged him to “give it a shot.
 Just try.”